sassoftware/model-management-resources/examples/PythonModel_ScoreFileTutorial.md

 If you have a scoring script ready in a Jupyter notebook, please download the script as a .py file first.
 In your Python script, you can copy most of the following sample script and modify the **run** function to fit your requirements.

 If you export the model ZIP file from the common model repository, the ZIP file might include the  inputVar.json and outputVar.json files.
-In the scoring script, you use the configuration that you have done in the SAS Model Manager or SAS Open Model Manager web application.
+In the scoring script, you use the configuration that you have done in the SAS Model Manager web application.

 ```
 # If the pickle file has not specified in command-line arguments, the script